Jim Adduci (baseball, born 1985)

-James Charles Adduci (born May 15, 1985) is a Canadian-born American former professional baseball outfielder and first baseman.
-He played in Major League Baseball (MLB) for the Detroit Tigers, Texas Rangers, and Chicago Cubs and in the KBO League for the Lotte Giants.
+James Charles Adduci (born May 15, 1985) is a Canadian–born American former professional baseball outfielder and first baseman.
+He played in Major League Baseball (MLB) for the Texas Rangers, Detroit Tigers, and Chicago Cubs, and in the KBO League for the Lotte Giants.
+He has also served as a coach for the Cubs.

 Early life

 Adduci was the only son born to Major League Baseball player Jim Adduci in British Columbia when the latter was playing in the Milwaukee Brewers farm system for the Vancouver Canadians.
 Adduci spent the first two months of his life in Canada and, as of 2013, had never been back.
 However, he holds dual American and Canadian citizenship.

 Adduci grew up in Evergreen Park, Illinois.
 He attended Evergreen Park Community High School, where he was a two sport star in baseball and basketball.
 Adduci batted over .500 his junior season and .550 his senior season.
 He earned team MVP, all conference, and all area in his junior and senior seasons.
 Adduci was named an all state honourable mention by both the Chicago Sun-Times and Chicago Tribune following his senior season.

 Adduci committed to play college baseball for Northern Illinois during his senior year of high school.